 If your dog has experienced trauma, it could cause bloody urine.
 Some traumas (like getting hit by a car), will trigger an ER visit before you begin to see symptoms.
-Other traumas may not result in a call to the vet because not all the symptoms are visible.
-This could include things like a scuffle with another dog or accidentally running into a tree.
+In other situations you may not take him to the vet if you don’t notice any physical damage.

 If your dog has a physical trauma followed by bloody urine, contact your vet.
 He could have internal bleeding.

 - Distended Abdomen